September 22, 2026 to September 24, 2026 McMaster University Student Centre (MUSC) Atrium

 How do you calculate the GPA?
 Is there a minimum GPA versus the reality of those accepted?

-Will the spring/summer course grades be counted towards last year grades?
+Will the spring/summer course grades be counted towards my admission average calculation?

 When I drop a course and/or withdrawn and/or cancelled, how is this considered?